Can I change to a cheaper prepayment tariff in the UK? (Updated for the July 2026 cap)

-Yes — and in many cases you can switch to a cheaper prepayment (PAYG) tariff without changing your meter.
-Compare whole-of-market options with EnergyPlus and see whether you could cut your top-up costs.
+Yes — in many cases you can move to a cheaper prepayment (PAYG) tariff without changing your meter, and prepayment customers are now protected by the same Ofgem price cap as Direct Debit households.
+Compare whole-of-market options with EnergyPlus and see whether you could cut your top-up costs under the July–September 2026 cap.

-• Check if you can switch supplier on your current prepayment meter
+• Check if you can switch supplier on your current key, card or smart PAYG meter

 • Quick form — we’ll help you find a better tariff